 Curzon Artificial Eye has released films by some of the world's greatest directors, including Michael Haneke, Lars Von Trier, Lynne Ramsay, Abbas Kiarostami, Andrea Arnold, Andrei Tarkovsky, Peter Strickland and many more.
 The company's films were nominated for eight awards at the 2015 BAFTA Film Award, picking up three wins in the process.

 We launched Curzon Home Cinema in 2010, our on-demand film service enabling audiences to watch a range of films that are released on the same day as in cinemas.
-In addition to a website, the Curzon Home Cinema app is currently also available on: BT TV, Virgin Media: TiVo®, Samsung Smart TV, Amazon Fire TV, Fire Stick and Freesat Freetime.
+In addition to a website, the Curzon Home Cinema app is currently also available on: Virgin Media: TiVo®, Samsung Smart TV, Amazon Fire TV and Fire Stick.

 Curzon is a brand that has stood the test of time, evolving to meet the demands of audiences and the fast changes of a dynamic film industry but the same thing drives us as it always has – offering films that we believe are worth sharing, that spark conversations and stay with you long after the lights have come up.